 Opioid use disorders are highly prevalent among those who are incarcerated, yet use of medications to treat harmful patterns of opioid use is very low in criminal justice settings such as jails and prisons.
 So what gives – and what impact does this have on population health?
 Haylea Hannah is driven to find out.

-A doctoral student in epidemiology at the University of Washington School of Public Health, Hannah is embarking on a study to understand access to medications for opioid use disorder treatment, such as methadone, buprenorphine and naltrexone, in the criminal justice system.
+A doctoral student in epidemiology at the University of Washington School of Public Health, Hannah is leading a study to understand access to medications for opioid use disorder treatment, such as methadone, buprenorphine and naltrexone, in the criminal justice system.
 Her dissertation was funded recently by the National Institute of Justice through a more than $145,000 graduate research fellowship, the largest awarded this fiscal year by the agency.

 How prevalent are opioid use disorders among the criminal justice population?